 The training dataset represents reality for the model: it’s one of the reasons that gathering as much data as possible is critical for a well-performing, robust model.
 Yet, the model is only trained on a snapshot of reality; The world is continuously changing.
 That means that the concepts the model has learned are changing as time passes by and accordingly, its performance degrades.
 That’s why it’s essential to be on the lookout for when concept drifts occur in your model and to detect them as soon as possible.

-There are various types of concept drifts that are further discussed in Danny’s post.
+There are various types of concept drifts that are further discussed in our Concept Drift in Machine Learning 101 post.